Want the perfect workout program?Take Quiz

 High protein meal prep recipes are the best.
 And overnight oats are a fast, easy way to prepare breakfast ahead of time.
 Instead of cooking them, combine them in a bowl and stir or blend them, placing them in the fridge overnight.

-In the morning, you'll have a delicious pudding-like oatmeal that is just as easy as an instant packet and packed with much better ingredients.
+In the morning, you'll have a delicious pudding-like high protein overnight oats dish that is just as easy as an instant packet and packed with much better ingredients.

 They are generally eaten cold from the refrigerator, but you can also heat them when you're ready to eat.
 You could even make 7 jars at one time, one for each day of the week, with minimal prep time.